 Gas management becomes increasingly complex in large-scale systems.
 Efficient removal of hydrogen and oxygen bubbles from the electrode surfaces is critical to maintain high current densities and prevent gas accumulation that could lead to safety hazards.
 Designing effective gas separation and collection systems that can handle the increased volume of gas production in large-scale assemblies is a significant engineering challenge.
 This often involves optimizing the geometry of gas channels within the electrodes and developing sophisticated gas-liquid separation systems at the top of the electrolysis cells.

 Scaling up also introduces challenges related to mechanical stress and structural integrity.
-Large electrode-diaphragm assemblies must be designed to withstand the mechanical forces exerted by high pressure differentials, thermal expansion, and the weight of the assembly itself.
+Large bipolar plates must be designed to withstand the mechanical forces exerted by high pressure differentials, thermal expansion, and the weight of the assembly itself.
 Ensuring proper sealing between components to prevent gas and electrolyte leakage becomes more difficult as the size of the assembly increases.
 Advanced materials and innovative design solutions, such as flexible sealing systems and stress-relieving structures, are often required to address these mechanical challenges.

-In conclusion, designing electrode-diaphragm assemblies for large-scale water electrolysis involves addressing a complex interplay of electrochemical, thermal, mechanical, and economic factors.
+In conclusion, designing bipolar plates for large-scale water electrolysis involves addressing a complex interplay of electrochemical, thermal, mechanical, and economic factors.
 Overcoming these challenges requires interdisciplinary collaboration between materials scientists, electrochemists, mechanical engineers, and process engineers.
 As research and development in this field continue, innovative solutions to these challenges will pave the way for the widespread deployment of large-scale water electrolysis systems, contributing significantly to the global transition towards a sustainable hydrogen economy.

-Recent years have witnessed significant advancements in electrode-diaphragm materials for water electrolysis, driven by the growing demand for more efficient and cost-effective hydrogen production.
+Recent years have witnessed significant advancements in materials for water electrolysis, driven by the growing demand for more efficient and cost-effective hydrogen production.
 These innovations span a wide range of materials science and engineering disciplines, targeting improvements in catalytic activity, stability, conductivity, and overall performance of water electrolysis systems.

 One of the most notable advancements in electrode materials has been the development of nanostructured catalysts.
 Researchers have made substantial progress in creating high-surface-area electrodes with enhanced catalytic properties.
 For example, nickel-based nanofoams and nanowires have shown remarkable improvements in hydrogen evolution reaction (HER) performance compared to traditional flat nickel electrodes.
 These nanostructured materials provide a significantly larger active surface area, leading to higher current densities and improved gas production rates.
 Similarly, for the oxygen evolution reaction (OER), mixed metal oxides with complex nanostructures have demonstrated superior catalytic activity and stability.
 Compounds such as nickel-iron layered double hydroxides (NiFe LDH) and cobalt-based perovskites have emerged as promising candidates for high-performance OER catalysts.